Trident Comics: History

 Trident proved successful and was followed shortly afterward by Saviour #1 by Mark Millar and Daniel Vallely.
 This was Millar's first published work and again proved successful for Trident Comics.
 In 1989, Trident Comics also launched The Saga of the Man-Elf (created by Michael Moorcock) as well as Fantasy Advertiser on a bi-monthly basis.
 However, this success was tempered by criticism of titles shipping late, something which began to affect its titles more and more.

 In 1990, Trident Comics released its best-known title, the collected and recoloured St. Swithin's Day by Morrison and Grist.
 It proved controversial due to its subject matter, which had to do with a British teenager's fantasy about assassinating Prime Minister Margaret Thatcher.
 Questions were asked about the comic in the House of Commons, it quickly sold out, and it was one of the few titles Trident sent to a second printing.

 After this success, 1990 saw more titles such as Paul Grist's Burglar Bill, Mark Millar and Andrew Hope's, The Shadowmen, and Eddie Campbell and Phil Elliott's Lucifer.

-Many of these titles suffered from the late shipping that had been a problem previously with the company.
+Many of these titles suffered from the late shipping which had been a problem previously with the company.
 This affected sales greatly as well as the reputation of Trident Comics.
 Another factor was Neptune's late 1990 formation of the imprint Apocalypse Ltd (whose main title was the weekly Toxic!).
 This expansion of the publishing line stretched all of Neptune's companies to their limit; as a result, Trident didn't publish anything after 1991.

-Eventually, during 1992 Neptune Distribution went bankrupt and was acquired by the American competitor Diamond Comics Distributors, which spelled the end for both Trident and Apocalypse.
+Eventually, in 1992 Neptune Distribution went bankrupt and was acquired by the American competitor Diamond Comics Distributors, which spelled the end for both Trident and Apocalypse.